mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 75:
+This fixes a silly bug introduced when I fixed the FBX shared vertex UV coordinates.

 ## Version 74:
 Fixed a few bugs wirh cleaning up visual files.